Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Introduction

-SPT phases emerge in non-degenerate gapped quantum systems with some symmetry $S$ at zero temperature and are beyond the classical theory of phase transitions.
+Symmetry-protected topological (SPT) phases \cite{Gu-Wen-2009,Senthil-2015,Wen-Colloquium-2017,Li-2020,Song-2017, Wen-2011b,Wen-2011c,Wen-2011d,Berg-2009,Berg-2010} are a relatively new concept in condensed matter physics.
+Over the recent years, there has been notable research activity in that direction \cite{Wen-2012,Levin-Gu,Wen-2013,Gu-Wen-2014,Kapustin1,Kapustin2,Gaiotto,Wen-2014,Furusaki-2014,Wang-2014,Wang-2015,Cheng-2020,Alavirad-2021,Lanzetta-2022,Yoshida-2015,Yoshida-2016-1,Yoshida-2017,Wu-2013,DHLee-2017,Tantivasadakarn-2017,Hsieh-2020,Wei-2018,Motrunich-2014,Wang-2016,Wang-2018,Fendley-2020,Vishwanath,TS0,TS1,TS2,CSSC}.
+These phases fundamentally differ from the conventional phases defined by local order parameters while simultaneously possessing a topological nature.
+The notion of protection by symmetry means the impossibility of a smooth transition between phases without breaking the symmetry.
+This protection is what gives SPT phases their distinctive and robust topological properties.
+SPT phases usually emerge in non-degenerate gapped quantum systems with some symmetry $S$ at zero temperature and are beyond the classical theory of phase transitions.
 Two states belong to different phases if they cannot be connected adiabatically (without closing the gap) while preserving the symmetry $S$ on the whole path.
-The distinction between phases becomes apparent once considered on a system with a boundary.
+The distinction between phases becomes apparent once considered on the system with a boundary.
 In this case, the "non-trivial" phases exhibit gapless excitations, and the ground state of the "trivial" phase can be given as a tensor product of local states.
 In $d$-dimensional space, SPT phases are classified by the non-trivial elements of the $H^{d+1}(S,U(1))$ cohomology group.

-It is known \cite{Landau-1937, Landau-Lifshitz} that symmetry-broken ordered states can be characterized by group theory, which describes the order parameter manifold.
-These states are associated with short-range entanglement.
-Similarly, SPT states also exhibit \cite{Vishwanath} short-range entanglement, which differentiates them from topologically ordered states that display long-range entanglement \cite{TO1,TO2,TO3,TO4,TO5,TO6,TO7,TO8,TO9,TO10,TO11,TST1,TST2,TST6,TST7}.
-Thus, short-range entangled phases are typically classified as symmetry-broken (as per the Landau paradigm), SPT (outside the Landau paradigm), or capable of coexisting with both symmetry-breaking and SPT order.
-Topological systems near criticality are highly intriguing due to their universal finite-size scaling behavior and their sensitivity to symmetry-breaking perturbations.
-Importantly, SPT orders facilitate the emergence of symmetry-protected gapless boundary excitations, which frequently display non-standard statistics and play a pivotal role in the fundamentals of topological quantum computation.

-Free-fermionic topological insulators are well-studied systems exhibiting an SPT phase protected by $U(1)$ and time-reversal symmetry.
-There are two types of time-reversal invariant band insulators: topological insulators and conventional insulators.
-The main difference between the two is the presence or absence of protected gapless boundary modes in the former.
-The crucial role played by time reversal and charge conservation symmetries in this physics is evident because the boundary modes acquire a gap when either of these two symmetries is broken (explicitly or spontaneously).
-As a result, the distinction between topological and conventional insulators disappears in such situations.